-I’m featuring a lot of before and afters lately… and have several more coming at you in the line up.
-I just wanted to share my heart with you in between here and give you kind of the “real life” and behind the scenes look at things.
+I’m featuring a lot of before and afters lately and have several more coming at you in the line up.
+I just wanted to share my heart with you in between here and give you kind of the “real life” behind the scenes look at things.
 Several of these are projects that I completed six months to a year ago for friends and clients that we are just now getting around to photograph for the blog.
-Before and afters don’t really happen within one week’s time frame (for me, anyway) and they are very much a process.
+Before and afters don’t actually happen within one week’s time frame (for me, anyway).
+They are very much a process.

-Then also, the client, having maybe newly discovered their style, finds freedom to make some new purchases in the future, change things around a bit, add in a new frame here, a new pillow there, change a few things with the seasons.
+Then also, the client, having maybe newly discovered their style, finds freedom to make some new purchases and change things around a bit.
+They add in a new frame here, a new pillow there, change a few things with the seasons.

 And the after picture, you know, the ones I post here and on Instagram, the ones that you see in magazines, the ones that get pinned on Pinterest, well those are a different story all together.
 Those pictures are highly examined and styled from every angle.
 My husband is a professional videographer and photographer and it is a whole thing to get those pictures just right.
 I examine every accessory and bring in some of my own as props to style the shoot.
 Those props don’t stay with the client after I leave- things like a few of my plants, design books, etc. I move things around a little to get the best angle, clean things up a bit, you know, fluff the cushions and stuff like that.
 And we are just amateurs at this- from what I’ve seen and read about magazine shoots it is similar but on a much larger scale.
 No one has a perfect house.
 It just doesn’t exist.
 If it did, it would be a museum behind glass.
 Untouchable.